 For the Action Research Model to be successful, several conditions must be established:

 - The problem must be owned by two or more members of the organization and tied to organizational goals

 - An internal or external change agent (OD Expert) helps lead the change

 - Employees must be involved in the feedback process

 - Senior leaders must be involved in leading the change and provide resources, support, and involvement

-When launching a change initiative, the OD Professional relies on the Action Research Model, a scientific approach to guide them to lead the change effort and change process to create a customized approach to implement change.
+When launching a change initiative, the OD Professional relies on the scientific approach of the Action Research Model to guide them to lead the change and create a customized approach to implement the change.